 There are no words to describe the impact that Peter has had on his family, his community, and his country.
 The 50th anniversary will celebrate his good works and keep his memory everlasting.

 Today at Etobicoke York Community Council the councillors unanimously voted on naming the laneway running north/south as pantelis kalamaris lane and in addition to add pantelis kalamaris gardens ceremoniously to John Street to honour the 50+ years of service that my father gave to the community.

 Prior to the meeting I decided that in the best interest of Weston with the proposed redeveloping, this would best serve the our adopted home of Weston and still honour my father as well.

-Thank you to the +1,600 people who supported this tribute to my father, councillor Frances Nunziata, her assistant Jennifer, MP Mike Sullivan, MPP Laura Albanese, Masum Hossain from Weston Village BIA, Muse Kulow from Immigrant Post Magazine and most importantly my family XOXOXOXOXOXO.
+Thank you to the close to 2,000 people who supported this tribute to my father, councillor Frances Nunziata, her assistant Jennifer, MP Mike Sullivan, MPP Laura Albanese, Masum Hossain from Weston Village BIA, Muse Kulow from Immigrant Post Magazine and most importantly my family XOXOXOXOXOXO.